Welcome to the blog

 We will now add the BCR and TCR information which has been handled by scRepertoire so far to our Seurat object.

 Use the combineExpression function to add the TCR data to your Seurat object.
 The columns CTgene, CTnt, CTaa, CTstrict, clonalProportion, clonalFrequency, and cloneSize data will be added to your Seurat object’s metadata.
-Notice you can also decide the bins for grouping based on proportion or frequency.
+Notice you can also decide the bins for grouping based on proportion or frequency of the TCRs (or BCRs).

 Here we group by frequency: